MonashDeepNeuron/HPP/content/week3/tasks/pointers.md

 ### Task 1.5 : Pointer Arithmetic

 Because pointers are just numbers (addresses) we can add and subtract from then as if they were integral types.
-We can use the increment, decrement, addition, subtraction and subscript (index) operator on pointers (`+`, `-`, `++`, `--` and `[]` respectively).
+We can use the increment, decrement, addition, subtraction and subscript (index) operators on pointers (`+`, `-`, `++`, `--` and `[]` respectively).

 This can used to create and access a sequence or memory.
-This is how a string literal (`""`) works in C++, they are really slice that decays into the type `const char*` or; in English, a pointer constant sequence of characters.
+This is how a string literal (`""`) works in C++, they are really sequence of `char` that exist in your program statically.
+C++ then decays them into the type `const char*` so functions can refer to them such as `std::cout <<`.

-However, pointer arithmetic is very error prone. and leads to low readability and maintainability.
+However, pointer arithmetic is very error prone. and leads to low readability and maintainability, but is useful to understand and for highly controlled manipulation of data.

 ```cxx
 #include <iostream>